jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

     }
 }
 ```
-The service provides you with a boolean `Flow` representing the state of the running transaction.
+The tracker provides you with a boolean `Flow` representing the state of the running transaction.

-Beware that you are responsible for handling exceptions, if you use an unsafe operation within the tracking scope.
+Keep in mind that you are responsible for handling exceptions when using unsafe operations within the tracking scope.
-The tracker is safe in the way, that it will catch any escaped exception, then stops the tracking, and finally it will
+The tracker is safe in the way that it will catch any escaped exception, then stop the tracking, and finally rethrow the
-rethrow the former.
+former.

 If you want your tracking to continue instead, just handle exceptions within the tracking scope.